oliverphilcox/RascalC/docs/usage/main-code.rst

 Particle Grid and Cells
 ~~~~~~~~~~~~~~~~~~~~~~~~~

 In the code, the particles are divided up into many cells for efficient computation, with each containing :math:`\sim10` random particles.
 A cuboidal grid of cells is constructed aligned with the :math:`(x,y,z)` axes, which fully encompasses all random particles.
-The cellsize is set by the the *nside* parameter, which gives the number of (cubic) cells along the largest dimension along the box.
-This must be an odd integer, and the code will automatically exit if *nside* is too small or too large (since this gives inefficient performance).
+The cellsize is set by the the :math:`N_\mathrm{side}` parameter, which gives the number of (cubic) cells along the largest dimension along the box.
+This must be an odd integer, and the code will automatically exit if :math:`N_\mathrm{side}` is too small or too large (since this gives inefficient performance).

 .. _covariance-precision: